top of page

 • Continue to the left of the fork on this tiled path at the top of the stairway and this will lead you down by another stairway onto Segev St in front of St Peter’s Church.
 On the way down, you are welcome to read the sign about the properties of the bridge you pass.

-St. Peter’s Church (J) was built originally in 1654, although the current structure was built between 1888 and 1894 and renovated in 1903.
+St. Peter’s Church (J) was originally built by the Franciscans in 1654, although the current structure was built between 1888 and 1894 and renovated in 1903.
 Four panels within the church depict episodes from the life of St. Peter.
 The pulpit is carved in the shape of a tree.
-The church also contains 13th century remnants of the citadel previously in this location and two rooms said to be those lived in by Napoleon in 1799 while on his Middle East campaign.
-The cross on the roof of the church sticks out of a rock signifying the “rock upon which the Church is built.”
-Because of its location the church dominates the view of Jaffa from the sea.
+The church also contains 13th century remnants of the citadel previously in this location.
+Also, two rooms said to be slept in by Napoleon in 1799 while on his Middle East campaign.

 Map of walk through Yaffo